Stephen A. Douglas: Early career

+Lawyer

+Douglas was admitted to the bar on March 4, 1834.
+To his family, he wrote, "I have become a Western man, have imbibed Western feelings, principles, and interests and have selected Illinois as the favorite place of my adoption."
+Douglas's friend and biographer, Henry M. Flint, wrote that Douglas was a successful lawyer who showed "tact and skill in the examination of witnesses", "never went into court with a case until he thoroughly understood it", gave "plain and clear statements" in his addresses to juries in an "earnest and impassive" manner and "rarely failed to enlist the feelings and sympathies of a jury".
+Douglas became aligned with the "whole hog" Democrats, who strongly supported President Jackson.

+In 1834, Douglas ran against incumbent John J. Hardin for state's attorney of the First District, which encompassed eight counties in western Illinois.
+Douglas won the position, which paid $250 a year (about $8,200 in 2025); this supplemented the $350 in legal fees he earned (about $11,500 in 2025).
+As a prosecutor, he was described by detractors as likely "to bluff, to turn facts, to distort evidence" while presenting cases.

 Illinois politician

-Douglas became aligned with the "whole hog" Democrats, who strongly supported President Jackson.
-In 1834, with the support of the Democratic state legislator who represented Jacksonville, Douglas was elected as the State's Attorney for the First District, which encompassed eight counties in western Illinois.
-Douglas quickly became uninterested in practicing law, choosing instead to focus on politics.
+Douglas chose to focus on politics rather than law.
 He helped arrange the first-ever state Democratic convention in late 1835, and the convention pledged to support Jackson's chosen successor, Martin Van Buren, in the 1836 presidential election.
-In 1836, he won election to the Illinois House of Representatives, defeating Whig Party candidate John J. Hardin.
-Douglas joined a legislature that included five future senators, seven future congressmen, and one future president: Abraham Lincoln, who was at that time a member of the Whig Party.
-While continuing to serve in the state legislature and as a state's attorney, Douglas was appointed by President Van Buren as the registrar of the Springfield Land Office.
+In 1836, Douglas won election to the Illinois House of Representatives, defeating Hardin, the Whig nominee.
+Douglas joined a legislature that included five future senators, seven future congressmen, and one future president: Abraham Lincoln, who was a Whig.
+Unlike most Democrats, who favored limited government, Douglas generally supported public works projects, but thought the Whig-controlled legislature was eager to enact too many at once; he proposed an unsuccessful resolution in December 1836 that would have permitted the legislature's Committee on Internal Improvements to carry out only five of the many projects it had planned.
+While continuing to serve in the legislature and as state's attorney, Douglas was appointed by President Van Buren as registrar of the Springfield Land Office.
+This position earned him $3,000 a year (about $98,500 in 2025).

-Douglas sought election to the United States House of Representatives in 1838, but lost by a 36-vote margin to Whig candidate John T. Stuart.
-During the presidential election of 1840, Douglas campaigned throughout the state for President Van Buren, and he frequently debated with Lincoln and other Whigs.
-Though Van Buren lost his re-election bid to Whig candidate William Henry Harrison, Illinois was one of seven states to vote for Van Buren.
-After the election, Governor Thomas Carlin appointed Douglas as the Illinois Secretary of State, making Douglas the youngest individual to hold the post.
-During his brief tenure as secretary of state, Douglas helped arrange a state charter for the Mormon settlement of Nauvoo.
+Douglas sought election to the United States House of Representatives in 1838, but lost by a 36-vote margin to Whig John T. Stuart.
+During the presidential election of 1840, Douglas campaigned throughout the state for Van Buren, and he frequently debated with Lincoln and other Whigs.
+Though Van Buren lost to Whig William Henry Harrison, Illinois was one of seven states to vote for Van Buren.
+After the election, Governor Thomas Carlin appointed Douglas Illinois Secretary of State, making Douglas the youngest individual to hold the post.
+During his brief tenure, Douglas helped arrange a municipal charter for the Mormon settlement of Nauvoo.